Haileyblock/CCNA_FOR_NOVICE/README.md

 **CCNA_FOR_NOVICE**
-CCNA detail note for people who just jump into the network and cyber word (just like me)
+CCNA detail note for people who just jump into the network and cyber word

 **WHAT THIS NOTE INCLUDES**
 1. CCNA main topics